ITU-AI-ML-in-5G-Challenge/Challenge_Archive/2022/BYOC Build your own Closed loop/Readme.md

 However, use cases for closed loops are required which are openly published by many SDOs including ITU-T FG AN.
 These would be compiled and discussed in FG AN before launching the Challenge.

-See Fig. 2 and Fig. 3 below. *(Image placeholders for Fig. 2 and Fig. 3)*

 **Open questions:**